Raghunandana

 Raghunandana (c.
 16th century CE) was an Indian Sanskrit scholar from the Bengal region.
-His writings include 28 Smriti digests on Hindu law and a commentary on Dayabhaga.
+His writings include 28 Smriti digests on Hindu law and a commentary on the Hindu law code prevalent in Bengal, the Dayabhaga.

 Life

-Raghunandana was born at Nabadwip, to Harihara Bhattacharya.
+Raghunandana was born at Nabadwip to a Bengali Brahmin named Harihara Bhattacharya.
 He was a pupil of Srinatha Acharya Chudamani.
-His writings mention Rayamukuta (1431 CE), and are mentioned by Viramitrodaya of Mitramisra (early 17th century).
-Thus, it can be inferred that Raghunandana lived around 16th century CE.
+His writings mention the works of Brihaspati Rayamukuta, a contemporary of the Bengali sultan Jalaluddin Muhammad Shah & Madhavacharya and are mentioned in the Viramitrodaya of Mitramisra (early 17th century).
+Thus, it can be inferred that Raghunandana lived around the 16th century CE.
+Other earlier texts cited by him include the Nirṇayāmṛta.
+Tradition has it that he was a junior contemporary of Chaitanya Mahaprabhu & a batch-mate of Navya-Nyaya scholar Raghunatha Siromani.

 The various estimates of his lifespan include: